Compassion Cultivation Training© (CCT™)

 - A two-hour weekly class that includes lecture, discussion, meditation, and in-class exercises.

 - Real-world “homework” assignments to practice compassionate thoughts and actions.

 CCT™ is designed to support anyone who wants to cultivate compassion for themselves and others.
 This includes parents, caregivers, health and mental health practitioners, educators, students, executives, police officers, public servants, attorneys and more.

-Registration for the Winter 2021 online CCT course can be found here.
+Registration for the Spring 2021 course will be posted soon!